Kim2091/helpful-scripts/Hue Adjustment/README.md

 This script allows you easily adjust hue, brightness, and contrast in a dataset.
 It is also capable of duplicating the original images with various adjustments applied to them.

+You may consider using this script for use with particularly small image super resolution datasets.
+It can help reduce color based artifacts.

 **Features:**

 * Adjust hue, brightness, and contrast separately